daniel-nagy/md-data-table/README.md

 2. You lose the ability to modify the element during the compile phase.
 3. Performance.

+> For documentation on versions prior to 0.9.0 please reference the [legacy](https://github.com/daniel-nagy/md-data-table/tree/legacy) branch.

 ## API Documentation

 * [Column Sorting](#column-sorting)